Viveena/Personal-Task-Manager-Application/Readme.md

 # MERN Personal Task Manager

-I built this fully functional Personal task manager application entirely from scratch within a very tight timeline of two days.
+Built this fully functional Personal task manager application within a very tight timeline of two days.
 It was a challenging project, but I successfully completed it, ensuring that all core features and assignment requirements were met.

 <img width="1200" height="840" alt="Vite-React-TS-07-19-2025_05_44_AM" src="https://github.com/user-attachments/assets/c48af11b-edec-4e4e-bea5-75ea821509de" />